The window called ‘Users’ is divided into four panes:

 The option “Own models’ shows how many different models the user can publish to the web.

-The Role defines what a user can do;
+The Role defines what a user can do:

-- guest: Only access to certain models.
+- guest: may access models

-- administrator: all rights
+- administrator: all rights except viewer rights

 The right-hand column, under ‘Models’ allows you to manually add models to be available on the web.
 You may also edit, delete or clone models.